VThalakottoor/PyOR/README.md

 # PyOR (Python on Resonance)
-Dedicated to Jean Jeener (My hero in NMR, whom I have never met) and Gauri (The mirror helped me in my journey to understand myself).
+**Dedicated to Jean Jeener (My hero in NMR, whom I have never met) and Gauri (Gauri –  A whisper of a memory.
+And the soul and catalyst of PyOR ...)**

-"The confusion and solitude I went through became the building blocks of the modules you're using now.
-PyOR isn’t just a simulator; it’s my way of holding on to my passion and finding peace through it."
+**"Lost in the solitude of his immense power, he began to lose direction.
+He felt scattered about, multiplied, more solitary than ever." - Gabriel Garcia Marquez, One Hundred Years of Solitude.**

 Motto: "Everybody can simulate Magnetic Resonance"